-- Mollusks include squid, snails, octopus, clams, oysters and scallops.
+- Mollusks include squid, octopus, mussels, snails, clams, oysters, abalone and scallops

-Anaphylaxis can be treated with an emergency injection of epinephrine (adrenaline).
-If you are at risk of having a severe allergic reaction to shellfish, you always should carry injectable epinephrine (EpiPen, Auvi-Q, others).
+Anaphylaxis is treated with an emergency injection of epinephrine (adrenaline).
+If you are at risk of having a severe allergic reaction to shellfish, you always should carry injectable epinephrine (Auvi-Q, EpiPen, others).

 - Be cautious when dining out.
 When dining at restaurants, always check to make sure that the pan, oil or utensils used for shellfish aren't also used to prepare other foods, creating cross-contamination.
 It might be necessary to avoid eating at seafood restaurants, where there's a high risk of cross-contamination.